This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-This cheesy Scalloped Corn recipe is topped with butter crackers and baked to perfection.
+This cheesy Scalloped Corn Recipe is topped with butter crackers and baked to perfection.
 It is a tasty side dish for potlucks, holidays or any day of the week.

 I love to serve corn casserole because it is so easy and delicious.
 This recipe for scalloped corn is simple to toss together.

 The filling is an easy combination of cheese and butter mixed with the corn.
-This dish is much lighter than recipes with jiffy mix.
+This side dish is much lighter than recipes with jiffy mix.
 The top of the corn is topped with a buttery crumble of saltines or Ritz crackers.

 The blend of creamed corn and whole kernel corn in the baking dish make this so delicious.
 We used canned corn but frozen corn is fine too.
 This recipe is easy to adapt and turns out great.
+We also make Paula Deen’s Corn Casserole Recipe for a great addition to your holiday meal.

 Corn Pudding has a rich custard base filling.
 The eggs and corn combine for a heavy custard filling instead of breading.